NoBullSwift/NBREST-Client/README.md

-# Swift-REST-Client
+# NBREST-Client
-An easy to use REST Client for Swift (as far as I can tell there aren't any)
+An easy, no bullshit way to use REST Client for Swift (as far as I can tell there aren't any).

 # Dependencies
 This library relies on SwiftyJSON.
 To integrate, simply drag SwiftyJSON.swift from finder onto the project in XCode.
-Then do the same with RestClient.swift
+Then do the same with RestClient.swift.
+Soon I will replace this with NBJSON...the no bullshit JSON library.

 # Example